initbiz/initbiz.github.io/cumuluscore/index.md

 In Cumulus we specify four groups of pages that according to content we provide are:

 1. publicly visible, where we put our offer, regulations, contact form, login form, register form, etc.,
-1. pages for registered and logged in users, where they can manage their profiles, read messages, select cluster they want to enter etc.,
+1. pages for registered and logged in users, where they can manage their profiles, read messages, select cluster they want to enter, etc.,
-1. visible only to users assigned to cluster, like cluster's dashboard, cluster settings etc.,
+1. visible only to users assigned to cluster, like cluster's dashboard, cluster settings, etc.,
-1. visible only to clusters that has access to particular features
+1. visible only to clusters that have access to particular features

 Accordingly, we will create the following pages:

 1. public pages such as login page and other public pages,
-1. pages that require the user to be logged in that have `Session` component from `RainLab.User` embedded and configured,
+1. pages that require the user to be logged in that have the `Session` component from `RainLab.User` embedded and configured,
 1. pages that require the user to be assigned to a particular cluster that have the `CumulusGuard` component embedded,
-1. pages that require the current cluster to have access to a particular feature that have the `FeatureGuard` componend embedded and configured.
+1. pages that require the current cluster to have access to a particular feature that have the `FeatureGuard` component embedded and configured.

 See the [demo app](https://www.cumulusdemo.init.biz) to get the idea.